BevAlc Insights’ 2022 White Wine Category Forecast

 Inside White Wine Subcategory Trends

-Even though sparkling wine sales have cut into white wine share on Drizly, Julie Rossman, the vice president of marketing at Marlborough, New Zealand’s Kim Crawford Wines, maintains that the increasing popularity of wines that are similar to white wine—like rosé and Prosecco—has been beneficial to the category.
+Even though sparkling wine sales may be cutting into white wine share on Drizly, Julie Rossman, the vice president of marketing at Marlborough, New Zealand’s Kim Crawford Wines, maintained in 2021 that the increasing popularity of wines that are similar to white wine – like rosé and Prosecco – has been beneficial to the category.

 “Studies have shown that more and more consumers are including wine in their consideration set for refreshing alcoholic beverages that was once dominated by the beer and spirits categories,” says Rossman, “which has obviously benefited the white wine segment, as those wines are typically consumed chilled.”